Use audio you already own

 • M4A (also called AAC) is Apple's preferred format. iTunes Store purchases and tracks exported from the Music app land in this format.

-• WAV and AIFF are uncompressed.
+• WAV is uncompressed.
 Larger files, mostly from professional sources.

 Where the file needs to live